-Below are some Frequently Asked Questions about the Charlotte Place Types and Unified Development Ordinance.
+Below are some Frequently Asked Questions (FAQ) about the Charlotte Place Types and Unified Development Ordinance.
 We will continue to update the FAQs based upon comments and questions received through the website comment form and ongoing public engagements.

 - What is a Unified Development Ordinance (UDO)?